thinkerssession/Agriculture/README.md

 Create a platform that will connect the farmer and a transportion-service to deliver produces Faster from the farm to Market.<br>
 Also to connnect farmers to the markets for their produces where they will get better prices for the produce.<br>
 Provide tutorial or Training for farmers to help in more produce.<br>
-Educational Platforms and standards operation of what works and what dosen't.
+Educational Platforms and standards operation of what works and what dosen't.<br>
 The platform should have a section for farmers to interact and share ideas, failures, success and connect them with investors and partnerships. </p>